superbenefit/knowledge-base/notes/primitives/framework/framework.md

 We recommend following the [[notes/primitives/group-facilitation|Group Facilitation Framework]] to identify the patterns, practices and primitives which might be relevant to your project.

 ---

-*Note: This framework is part of the [primitives](notes/primitives/primitives.md) and aligns with our goal of creating practical resources for DAO implementation.*